What Is Spirometry?

 - a mouthpiece

-- a tube that connects to a machine that records and displays the results
+- a tube that connects to a device or computer that checks and records results

 Why Is Spirometry Done?